pycom/pycom-documentation/chapter/tutorials/all/wlan.md

 #### Connecting with EAP-PEAP or EAP-TTLS:

 In case of EAP-PEAP (or EAP-TTLS), the client key and certificate are not necessary, only a username and password pair.
-IIf it is required to validate the server’s public key, an appropiate CA certificate (chain) must also be provided.
+If it is required to validate the server’s public key, an appropriate CA certificate (chain) must also be provided.

 ```python
 from network import WLAN